tricknology/MVPMemoryLeak/README.md

 # MVPMemoryLeak
-demonstrate different memory leak patterns with MVP
+This project was created in order to fully demonstrate the different memory leak anti-patterns found when implementing the MVP architectural pattern in Android.

 Check the wiki: https://github.com/tricknology/MVPMemoryLeak/wiki